INTERVIEW AND PICS BY MARKO SYRJALA

 When was the last time you saw KISS in the States then?

 The last time we saw KISS was the Psycho Circus tour.
 We saw them in Hartford, Connecticut, and Boston.
 I think Boston might have been the first night of that tour in ’96.
-Ace sent the limousine to pick up my wife Joann and I and we had fifth row seats.
+Ace sent the limousine to pick up my wife Joann and me, and we had fifth-row seats.
 To see Ace and Peter back in there after all those years and all the red tape between Paul and Gene and Ace and Peter, to see the four of them together.
 It was a magical moment.
-It was wonderful and I was really proud of Ace and Peter, the fact that they came back and showed their fans and Paul and Gene that they could still do it.
-Well it’s amazing when they put the makeup back on, how you know with the makeup on they look like.
-It’s like going back in time, they are all in shape, and with the makeup obviously it covers any kind of age, so that was a great time. ’96, ’97, ‘98 and I was just so proud of Peter and Ace, after all the years of all the squabbling back and forth all of a sudden they buried the hatchet, put the makeup back on and went out and kicked the world’s ass.
+It was wonderful, and I was really proud of Ace and Peter, the fact that they came back and showed their fans and Paul and Gene that they could still do it.
+It was amazing when they put the makeup back on, how you know with the makeup they look like.
+It’s like going back in time; they are all in shape, and with the makeup, it covers any age, so that was a great time. ’96, ’97, ‘98, and I was just so proud of Peter and Ace, after all the years of all the squabbling back and forth, all of a sudden they buried the hatchet, but the makeup back on and went out and kicked the world’s ass.

 Right.
 Is there anything more you want to say?

-I’d just like to thank the fans in Finland.
-And Helsinki, especially, for all their warmth and the great time we had and going from Frehley’s Comet to Frehley’s Vomit was a lot of fun and that’s what rock and roll is all about.
-Rock and roll is an attitude a pure attitude and I don’t care how good you can play, and Frehley’s Vomit had the attitude and that’s what enabled me to have so much fun.
-I want to thank you guys.
-And thank you Marko for interviewing and the visit and that’s it.
+I want to thank the fans in Finland.
+And Helsinki, especially, for all their warmth and the great time we had, and going from Frehley’s Comet to Frehley’s Vomit was a lot of fun, and that’s what rock and roll is all about.
+Rock and roll is an attitude, a pure attitude, and I don’t care how good you can play, and Frehley’s Vomit had the attitude, and that’s what enabled me to have so much fun.
+I want to thank you, guys.
+And thank you, Marko, for interviewing and the visit, and that’s it.

 Ok, thank you so much.